php-fig/fig-standards/proposed/simplecache.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].

-The final implementations MAY be able to decorate the objects with more functionality than the one proposed but they MUST implement the indicated interfaces/functionality first.
+The final implementations MAY decorate the objects with more functionality than the one proposed but they MUST implement the indicated interfaces/functionality first.